Induction & Enrolment

 Welcome to UWS if you are joining us for the first time and congratulations on your success if you are continuing with your studies!

 Welcome Week runs from Monday 28 September, and Term 1 begins on Monday 5 October 2020.
 All eligible students studying during academic year 2020-21 must complete online enrolment.

 Term 1 entry: Online enrolment opens at different times for different courses.
 If you are a new or a continuing student, follow the links in the ‘Information about Enrolment’ section below to check when online enrolment opens for you.
 The main enrolment period ends on 16 October 2020.
 If you try to enrol after this date, and if you have been attending/engaging with your studies, you would need to contact your personal tutor or the programme leader to ask for the Late Enrolment hold to be released, and give reason for your late enrolment.

-Term 2 entry: For students starting in Term 2, online enrolment will open on the first day of term, Monday 1 February 2021.
+Term 2 entry: For students starting in Term 2, online enrolment opened on will open on Wednesday 6th January 2021.

 Once you have accepted your offer to study at UWS the Student Engagement team will send out, via email (to the email address your specified in your application), instructions on how to set up your online security.
 Setting-up your online security is very important and must be done prior to accessing any of our systems to ensure your personal information is secure.

 Check that you have received this email - it may be in your email junk/spam folder.
 If you have not received it, then you should contact our HUB team (firstname.lastname@example.org) who will be able to assist you.
 They will ask you for your Student ID, this will be in the format of B00****** (it is sometimes referred to as a Banner ID).
 Your UWS Student ID will have been sent out to you in your first communication from UWS when you were informed that you had been successful in your application.